Date Thesis Awarded

 The only domesticated animals on the continent, dogs held a special place among the fauna of North America.
 Their symbolic and ritual significance is especially evident within Late Woodland sites along the Chickahominy River where several modal patterns of dog burial are present at four sites.
 Ethnographic and ethnohistorical accounts from related tribes and archaeological evidence from sites across Virginia provide a means of investigating and understanding the multiplicity of meanings that dogs could embody for Native societies in the Eastern Woodlands, particularly as protectors, companions, and messengers.
 A synthesis of this evidence provides a basis for a richer, contextual understanding of dog burials identified by the Chickahominy River Survey.

 Fitzgerald, Jennifer, "Native Dog Burials and Associated Ritual in Coastal Virginia and Beyond" (2009).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 248.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.